-Fred Deetman was born in The Hague, Holland.
-Shortly after, his family, including his older brother, moved back to their native country of Indonesia.
-During World War II, Fred's father was taken away to a Japanese internment camp, and the rest of the family moved often to avoid captivity.
-Fred, his mother, and his brother survived the war.
-Eventually, he finished high school in Holland and enlisted in the Dutch army for two years.
-After his service, Fred enrolled at the University of Rotterdam but decided to drop out to immigrate to America and follow his then girlfriend Helen.
-Five months later, they were married.
-He went on to earn his Master's degree in economics and finance at the University of Southern California.
-He was licensed as an enrolled agent, allowing him to do tax preparations, which he and Helen did at their own small business.
-Around this time, they found a church in Los Angeles and participated in a class where they were taught how to defend the gospel.
-It was there that he and his wife began to really understand the meaning and the importance of the gospel.
-Fred was saved at this church and would, through good times and bad times, continue to live his life for the glory to God.
-After many years of working on taxes for different companies and people, Fred and Helen retired to Hawaii where they found Berean Bible Church and have been attending ever since.
+Fred Deetman was born in The Hague, Holland, but he and his family moved back to their native country of Indonesia shortly after his birth.
+With the advent of World War II, Japanese forces ravaged Indonesia while Fred was still young.
+Fred lost his father during the war, and the rest of the family moved often to avoid captivity.
+After the war, Fred's family returned to Holland where he finished school.
+He enrolled at the University of Rotterdam but dropped out in order to follow his girlfriend, Helen, to America.
+Five months later, they married.
+Fred went on to earn his master's degree in economics and finance at the University of Southern California.
+He obtained his license as an enrolled agent, and he and Helen did tax preparations at their own small business.
+Around this time, they found a church in Los Angeles and participated in a class where they were taught how to defend the faith.
+It was there that he and Helen began to truly understand the gospel.
+Fred was saved at this church and, through good and bad times, continued to live his life for the glory of God.
+After many years of preparing taxes, Fred and Helen retired to Hawaii.
+They have faithfully served Berean Bible Church for many years.

-Earl was born in Pepeekeo, Hawaii and raised in Honomu near Akaka falls.
-His road to salvation started when he was just a boy and attended Christian programs in school.
-After high school, he joined the U.S. Army which significantly impacted his life.
-After his honorable discharge in 1963, he attended the University of Hawaii at Hilo and later transferred to the University of Nebraska, where he earned a bachelor's degree in economics.
-He wanted to become a lawyer to help make the world a better place, so he went on to attend a Jesuit law school.
+Earl Nakasato was born in Pepeekeo, Hawaii and raised in Honomu near Akaka Falls.
+He graduated from Hilo High School, and served in the U.S. Army until 1963.
+Earl went on to attend the University of Hawaii at Hilo and later transferred to the University of Nebraska, where he earned a bachelor's degree in economics.
+He then completed law school and became a lawyer.
 In 1971, Earl married his wife, Ona.
 Two years later, he started working for the County of Hawaii.
-Around this time, he came to Berean Bible Church and met the former pastor, Tom Kalili.
-It was through Pastor Kalili that Earl really got to know the Scriptures in a meaningful way.
+Around this time, he began attending Berean Bible Church and met the former pastor, Tom Kalili.
+Through Pastor Kalili's teaching, Earl got a deeper and more meaningful understanding of Scripture.
 He believes that God, by his love and grace, led him to Christ through fellowship with other people.
 Earl has two children and three grandchildren, all of whom live on the mainland.
 Earl's hobbies include reading Scripture and historical books.